edgexfoundry/device-usb-camera/snap/README.md

 The [snapcraft overview](https://snapcraft.io/docs/snapcraft-overview) provides additional details.

 ### Obtain a Secret Store token
 The `edgex-secretstore-token` snap slot makes it possible to automatically receive a token from a locally installed platform snap.
-Note that the **auto connection does NOT happen right** now because the snap publisher isn't same as the `edgexfoundry` platrform snap (i.e. Canonical).

 If the snap is built and installed locally, the interface will not auto-connect.
 You can check the status of the connections by running the `snap connections edgex-device-usb-camera` command.